Pure Land: Types of buddhafields

 All buddhafields are understood as ultimately arising from the Dharmakāya, the foundational aspect of the "triple body" of Buddhahood (trikaya).
-The Dharmakāya is the basis, ground, or "source" (Sanskrit: dharmodaya), the true nature of reality, out which all buddhas and buddhafields arise.
+The Dharmakāya is the basis, ground, or "source" (Sanskrit: dharmodaya), the true nature of reality, out of which all buddhas and buddhafields arise.

 Pure vision

 Tibetan Buddhism also holds that this world is also a pure land, since samsara and nirvana are non-dual.
 Specifically, our world is the pure land of the Sambhoghakaya Vairocana Buddha, as stated in the Avatamsaka sutra and other scriptures.
 Though our realm is already pure, we cannot see the purity of the world due to our delusion and afflictions (as per the Vimalakirti Sutra).
 However, on attaining the higher bodhisattva stages, the purified mind will be able to witness the purity of this world, along with the majestic displays of the jeweled ground, divine flowers, and so on.
 Furthermore, Tibetan Vajrayana deity yoga methods require the yogi to maintain a "pure vision" of this realm as being the pure realm of the deity, along with the visualization of their chosen deity.
 To fail to do this at all times is a deviation from the tantric practice and the esoteric view taught in the tantras.

 As explained by Dilgo Khyentse Rinpoche:

 From the Vajrayana perspective, however, the understanding of buddha fields is a deeper one.
 The root of the Vajrayana is "pure vision", or the perception of the perfect purity of all phenomena.
 To enact this purity of perception, we do not perceive the place where we are now as just an ordinary place; we imagine it to be a celestial buddha field.